 Each consumer is expected to leave the Center using the same mode of transportation by which he or she arrived.
-For example, if a consumer arrives on a center bus in the morning, he or she should travel home on a center bus or other center vehicle upon departing.
+For example, if a consumer arrives

 If a consumer chooses to leave by another method such as a walking, private vehicle, etc., he or she must follow the established procedure of notification and gain approval prior to departure.
 The consumer and the person checking them out will be required to sign out in the front lobby.

 Under no circumstances will a consumer be allowed to depart in the company of an unauthorized person.
 If a consumer chooses to violate this procedure, family will be notified immediately, and the referral counselor.
 If the situation warrants, legal authorities will be notified.